Nonso30/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that creates a new local variable. a script tghat writes true knowledge script that prints the result of POWER divided by DIVIDE
+script that creates a new local variable. a script tghat writes true knowledge script that prints the result of POWER divided by DIVIDE script that displays the result of BREATH to the power LOVE